compact-disc/PyMessenger/README.md

 - ~~Usernames on clients~~
 - ~~Echo messages to all clients after sending~~
 - ~~Add MySQL database to store message id, username, and message~~
+- ~~Add usernames to replies~~
 - Add server side commands
-- ~~Add usernames to replies~~
 - More exception handling
+- User database with login upon connecting to server with client
+- TLS/SSL Encryption between client and server